danhk0612/FoobarSongrequestTwitchBot/README.md

 5. Copy the foo_httpcontrol_data from this repository

-6. Open up appdata (press the windows key and R, type in %appdata% and press ok)

-7. Navigate to *C:\Users\UserNameHere\AppData\Roaming\foobar2000\*
+6. Navigate to *foo_httpcontrol home folder*

-8. Paste the foo_httpcontrol_data folder here
+7. Paste the foo_httpcontrol_data folder here

-9. Go to http://127.0.0.1:8888/playlistviewer/ in your browser, see the name of the currently playing song there
+8. Go to http://127.0.0.1:8888/playlistviewer/ in your browser, see the name of the currently playing song there

 ####  3. Setting up node.js